 Over the past 13 years, in his medical research, he has encountered more than 100 different sets of biomarkers with almost equal amounts of cause/input variables versus symptom/output variables.
 For example, food and exercise influence both body weight and glucose level, where persistent high glucose can result in diabetes.
-When diabetes combines with hypertension

-(high blood pressure) and hyperlipidemia (high blood lipids), it can cause cardiovascular diseases.
+When diabetes combines with hypertension (high blood pressure) and hyperlipidemia (high blood lipids), it can cause cardiovascular diseases.
 Furthermore, obesity and diabetes are also linked with various kinds of cancers.
 These multiple sets of biomedical input versus output have been researched by the author using different tools he has learned from academic fields of mathematics, physics, computer science, and engineering.

 For example, he has applied a signal processing technique to separate 19 components from the combined postprandial plasma glucose (PPG) wave.
 He identified the carbs/sugar intake amount and post-meal exercise as the two most important contributing factors to PPG formation.
-Based on these findings, he then applied the theory of elasticity to develop a linear elastic glucose theory (LEGT) to predict PPG value with high prediction accuracy, using fasting plasma glucose (FPG), carbs/sugar grams, and post-meal walking k-steps as three major input components of predicted PPG formation.
+Based on these findings, he then applied the theory of elasticity to develop a linear elastic glucose theory (LEGT) to predict PPG value with high prediction accuracy, using fasting plasma glucose (FPG), carbs/sugar intake grams, and post-meal walking k-steps as three major input components of predicted PPG formation.

-Furthermore, he took a specific PPG waveform in the time domain (TD) and applied Fourier transform technique to convert it into a waveform in the frequency domain (FD).
-The y-axis value in the frequency diagram indicates the magnitude of energy corresponding to a certain frequency component on the x-axis, while the total area underneath the frequency-energy curve is the total relative energy associated with the specific PPG wave.
+Furthermore, he took a specific PPG waveform in the time domain (TD) and applied the fast Fourier transform (FFT) technique to convert it into a waveform in the frequency domain (FD).
+The y-axis value in the frequency diagram indicates the magnitude of energy corresponding to a certain frequency component on the x-axis, while the total area underneath the frequency-energy curve is the total relative energy associated with this specific PPG wave.
 He calls this relative energy the "frequency energy".

-Recently, he has applied theories of viscoelasticity and viscoplasticity (VGT) in physics and engineering to various biomedical problems and has written more than 50 biomedical research papers.
-This VGT technique emphasizes the time-dependency characteristics of certain variables.
+Recently, he has also applied theories of viscoelasticity and viscoplasticity (VGT) in physics and engineering to various biomedical problems and has written more than 50 biomedical research papers.
+This VGT application emphasizes the time-dependency characteristics of certain variables.
 In the medical field, most biomarkers are time-dependent since body organ cells are organic in nature and change all of the time.
-Incidentally, VGT can generate a stress-strain curve or cause-symptom curve (known as a "hysteresis loop" in physics), in which area size can be used to estimate the relative energy created during the uploading (digesting carbs/sugar) and unloading (walking exercise) process over the timespan of a PPG wave.
+Incidentally, VGT can generate a stress-strain curve or cause-symptom curve (in physics, it is called the "hysteresis loop"), which area size can also be used to estimate the relative energy created during the uploading (e.g. digesting carbs/sugar) and unloading (e.g. walking exercise) process over the timespan of a PPG wave.
 He calls this relative energy the "VGT energy".

 Body weight (BW) is easily measured by using a bathroom scale.
 Weight in the early morning is highly correlated with fasting plasma glucose (FPG) or the average glucose during sleeping hours.
 FPG also serves as the baseline for postprandial plasma glucose (PPG) and contributes around 25% to 29% of daily estimated average glucose (eAG).
 The daily average glucose levels or quarterly HbA1C values, and average eAG over the past 90-115 days, determine the severity of diabetes.
 This medical condition is one of the major influential chronic diseases that may increase certain risk factors for heart diseases, such as cardiovascular disease (CVD).
+Diabetes is also related to many types of cancers based on the common root cases, regardless of vast differences in symptoms.